ayrshare/social-media-api/README.md

 ### Delete an RSS or Substack Feed

 Delete an RSS feed for a given ID.
+See the [delete feed endpoint](https://www.ayrshare.com/docs/apis/feeds/delete-feed) for more details.

 ``` javascript
 const feedResponse = await social.feedDelete({